INFINITE347/Order_Tracking_Management_System/README.md

     char orderstatus[500];
 } order;

+---

-🔧 How Each Operation Works
+## 🔧 How Each Operation Works

-➕ addrecord()
+### ➕ addrecord()

-Takes Order ID, Customer Name, Product Name, Location, and Status from the user.
+- Takes Order ID, Customer Name, Product Name, Location, Order Status.

-Opens trackingrecord.txt in append mode ("a").
+- Opens `trackingrecord.txt` in append mode (`"a"`).

-Adds the record into the file using fprintf().
+- Adds the record into the file using `fprintf()`.

-📄 displayall()
+### 📄 displayall()

-Opens the text file in read mode ("r").
+- Opens the text file in read mode.

-Reads every record using fscanf().
+- Reads every record using `fscanf()`.

-Prints each record on console.
+- Prints each record on console.

-🔍 searchbyid()
+### 🔍 searchbyid()

-User enters Order ID.
+- User enters Order ID.

-Program compares each stored ID using strcmp().
+- Program compares each stored ID using `strcmp()`.

-Prints the matching record if found, otherwise shows "No Record Found".
+- Prints matching record.

-✏️ updaterecord()
+### ✏️ updaterecord()

-Reads all data into an array of structures.
+- Reads all data into an array.

-Finds the record matching the Order ID.
+- Finds required record using matching ID.

-Updates the values entered by the user.

-Opens file in write mode ("w") and rewrites all records.
+- Allows modifying all values of that record.
+- Rewrites all records back into the text file.

-❌ deleterecord()
+### ❌ deleterecord()

-Reads all data into an array.
+- Reads all data into an array.

-Skips the record matching the Order ID (deletes it).
+- Skips the matched record (deletes it).

-Rewrites remaining records back into the file.
+- Rewrites remaining records back into file.

+---

+## 📊 Program Flowchart

 🚀 How to Run
 Using GCC (Terminal)